-consultation we’ll conduct a thorough analysis of your financial situation to help you decide if filing for bankruptcy is your most effective solution.
-We’ll thoroughly explain your rights under Bankruptcy Law and explain the advantages and disadvantages of your available options, which include:
+If you're interested in finding freedom from your debts and stopping creditor harassment, during your free consultation we'll conduct a thorough analysis of your financial situation to help you decide if filing for bankruptcy is your most effective solution.
+We'll thoroughly explain your rights under Bankruptcy Law and explain the advantages and disadvantages of your available options, which include:

 - Chapter 7 bankruptcy.
 Designed to allow individuals permanent relief from all or most of their debts.
 The majority of individuals who file a Chapter 7 Bankruptcy will receive a discharge for credit card debts, medical bills, and other unsecured loans or debts.
 However, certain debts, such as child support, alimony payments, and some taxes cannot be discharged.